joelchan/inst126-intro-programming-notes/Debugging-Helpseeking.md

 So debugging is actually a fundamental computational thinking skill.

+## Types of errors: syntax, runtime, and semantic/logic errors

+It's useful to think about three kinds of problems or errors in our code:

+1. **Syntax errors**: Python can't even *read* your code — it doesn't follow the rules of the language, so Python refuses to run it at all.
+Examples: forgetting a colon, mismatched parentheses, using `=` when you meant `==`.
+These produce a `SyntaxError` or `IndentationError` *before* your program even starts running.
+These kinds of errors are common when you're first learning to program, but with practice (and linters and IDEs!) will be a very small part of what you need to debug.

+2. **Runtime errors**: Your code is syntactically valid — Python can read it — but it crashes *during* execution when it tries to do something that doesn't work.
+Examples: using a variable that doesn't exist (`NameError`), trying to add a string and a number (`TypeError`), or accessing an index that's out of range (`IndexError`).
+These errors mean Python understood your instructions, but the instructions asked it to do something impossible.

+3. **Semantic (logic) errors**: Your code runs without crashing, but it produces the **wrong result**.
+These are the trickiest because Python gives you *no error message* — as far as Python is concerned, everything went fine.
+The problem is that what you told the computer to do isn't what you actually *wanted* it to do.
+These kinds of errors account for basically all of debugging in real-world programming.

 ## How NOT to debug

 The biggest mistake I see beginners make: keep changing things to make errors go away.